-This option defines the period between automatic gas calibration, probe purge or oxygen sample events.
+This option specifies the period between automatic gas calibration or purge events.
 For periods less than 24 hours the period is divisible into 24 hours forcing scheduling of events to occur at the same time each day between 1 minute and 7 days.

-The 'Keypad Only' option is accessible by scrolling the option below 1 minute.
-This option allows for preconfigured solenoid operation cycles that are only triggered manually via the keypad.
+The 'No Timed Operation' option accessible by scrolling the option below 1 minute allows for pre-configured solenoid cycles to be triggered manually via the keypad, but without the automatic scheduling.

-7.2.16 Solenoid 1 & 2 Duration
+7.2.18 Solenoid 1 & 2 Duration

-Options: 1 to 90 Seconds in 1 second increments Default: 30 Seconds
+Options: 1 to 90 Seconds in 1 second increments

+Default: 30 Seconds